Information for students

 Step 2: The ‘Partnership Agreement’ and preparing for the Mentoring

 A Partnership Agreement template will be sent to the Mentee.
 This lists a number of topics (examples are listed below) that may be of interest to discuss.
-There are also a wide range of resources in our ‘Mentee Resource Guide’ section to help you structure the meetings.
+There is also a wide range of resources in our ‘Mentee Resource Guide’ section to help structure the meetings.

 Step 3: Connect and meet with the Mentor

 Now it’s time to connect with the Mentor via the Mentoring platform.
-Here the Mentee reaches out to the Mentor and arrange the first meeting and clarify any questions with the Mentor.
+Here the Mentee reaches out to the Mentor to arrange the first meeting.
 The partnership begins with the initial meeting.
 The better the Mentee is prepared, the better the experience will be.

 At any stage throughout this process, Students can also contact the RMIT Mentoring team to help the mentoring experience.